 We each have those people who have had some significant, positive influence upon our lives.
 Six and a half years ago I was blessed to be paired with my cooperating teacher and first professional mentor, Mr. Vajnar.
-The lessons I gleaned under his wings at Hays have stuck with me through my early years of teaching, being a husband, and just plain living.
+The lessons I gleaned under his wings at Hays have stuck with me through my early years of teaching and just plain living.

 This year he officially announced his retirement (here’s a link to a nice local newspaper article), but his influence lives on in the students he’s taught, mentored, the children he has raised (and is still raising), and me (along with several other interns) who have been honored to work beside him!
 This post is dedicated to those simple lessons and his enduring legacy in my life and others Mr. Vajnar has impacted!